snowdrop/k8s-infra/hetzner/README.md

 ## OS Installation on Hetzner Cloud Machine

-You first need to login to Hetzner robot at https://robot.your-server.de/server and then select your machine by clicking on its [link](PX91-SSD (50 TB) #820400)
+You first need to login to Hetzner robot at https://robot.your-server.de/server and then select your machine by clicking on its the server link

+E.g : `PX91-SSD (50 TB) #820400`

 ![Hetzner](hetzner-server.png)